 What is the best time to trade copper?Copper is being traded on the Chicago Mercantile Exchange from 23:00 to 22:00 GMT time and between 01.00 to 19.00 GMT on London Metal Exchange.
-On eToro, copper trading is available from Monday 00:00 to Friday 23:00 GMT.

 What is the ticker for copper?The ticker symbol for copper on CME Globex is HG.
 On LME, copper's ticker symbol is CA.

 What are the main factors that affect copper prices?Copper prices are mainly affected by supply and demand.
 Some of the most notable factors that affect copper prices are global economic growth, the housing market, political instability, emerging markets' growth, natural disasters, and supply uncertainty.

 How much money do I need to start trading gold?For those who prefer to trade through the futures market, there's an initial requirement of at least $1000 in order to start trading.
 However, if you decide to trade copper via a CFD broker such as Plus500, an initial deposit of $200-$500 would be enough due to the leverage provided by the brokers.